mmhrinku/Notepad-all-opened-unsaved-tab-save-in-one-click/README.md

-3. Steps to Configure and Use the Script.
+B. Steps to Configure and Use the Script.
 Install PythonScript Plugin:
-   a.
-Open Notepad++.
+   1. Open Notepad++
-   b.
-Go to Plugins > Plugins Admin.
+   2. Go to Plugins > Plugins Admin.
-   c.
-Search for "PythonScript". or python (u will see python script)
+   3. Search for "PythonScript". or python (u will see python script)
-   d.
-Install the plugin.
+   4. Install the plugin.

-3. Prepare the Script: Save the following Python script as save_unsaved_tabs.py or directly copy and paste it into the PythonScript plugin. or you can save it here C:\Program Files\Notepad++\plugins\PythonScript\scripts
+C. Prepare the Script: Save the following Python script as save_unsaved_tabs.py or directly copy and paste it into the PythonScript plugin. or you can save it here C:\Program Files\Notepad++\plugins\PythonScript\scripts

-4. Restart notepad
+D. Restart notepad

-5. goto Plugin > Python Script > Scripts  { here y=you will see your saved script example: save_unsaved_tabs.py }
+E. goto Plugin > Python Script > Scripts  { here y=you will see your saved script example: save_unsaved_tabs.py }

-6. just click click it "save_unsave_tabs" and it will save all your opened unsaved tabs in your destinated folder
+F. just click click it "save_unsave_tabs" and it will save all your opened unsaved tabs in your destinated folder